keziasetokusumo/p3_project/README.md

 * `customer service calls`

 ## Recommendation
-Customer churn is highly dependent on how much a client is currently paying in phone bills and how often they experience issues requiring customer service.
-From our data exploration stage, it shows that the 75th percentile for total day charge, total eve charge, and customer service calls are 37 dollars, 20 dollars, and 2 calls, respectively.
-Knowing this, SyriaTel can implement strategies to increase brand loyalty and raise retention rates for customers ranging near these numbers.
-Some solutions include offering discounts on other services such as internet and entertainment, introducing rewards programs, increasing price transparency, and making support channels more available and robust.
+Overall, we can conclude that customer churn is highly dependent on how much a client is currently paying in phone bills and how often they experience issues requiring customer service.
+From our data exploration stage, it shows that the 75th percentile for `total day charge`, `total eve charge`, and `customer service calls` are $ 37, $ 20, and 2 calls, respectively.
+Knowing this, SyriaTel can implement some strategies to increase brand loyalty and raise retention rates for customers ranging near these numbers:

+* Added value: Once consumers start paying above a certain threshold, SyriaTel should offer discounts on other services such as internet or entertainment.

+* Rewards programs: Research has demonstrated that rewards for loyalty enables businesses to charge higher without as much churn.

+* Omnichannel support: SyriaTel can ensure its team is well-equipped to handle requests to create a stress-free process and readily-available help.

+* Price transparency: Consumers often lose sight of what they're paying for.
+When bills get too high, they can easily swap out for a cheaper service without knowing what they're losing out on.
+SyriaTel should provide a clear breakdown of every bill and use terms easily understood by the public.

 ## Future Analyses
 * Compare churn data with that of competitors to see how SyriaTel's business fares in comparison